uhafner/autograding-github-action/README.md

 ![Code coverage summary](images/coverage.png)

-This metric can be configured using the following parameters:
+This metric can be configured using a JSON object `coverage`, see the example below for details:

 ```json
 {